 Healthy Children, Healthy Communities is a museum initiative that teaches children how to make positive, sustainable choices about their health, the health of their communities and the environment.
 Launched in 2007, the initiative has educated millions of families about health and wellness through interactive exhibits, multi-dimensional programming and key partnerships with leading health experts and other renowned community resources.

 Educational Programs and Events

-Parent education programs, school and group workshops, classes, youth-hosted forums, ask-the-expert and community programs cover important topics such as nutrition, safety, hygiene, and fitness and provide information to parents, families and schools.
+Offerings for schools, families and individuals include parent education programs, school and group workshops, limited edition classes, youth-hosted forums and ask-the-expert and community programs covering important topics such as nutrition, safety, hygiene and fitness.

 Statewide Community Outreach

 Stepping Stones Museum for Children reaches communities statewide through outreach experiences, including free nutrition kits for schools and health exhibit components, provided to community partners including Yale New Haven Children’s Hospital Pediatric Specialty Centers.
 Stepping Stones also develops customized health-centric curriculum and challenges for schools, teachers and parents.

 Stepping Stones Museum for Children continues to partner with Literacy How and local public schools to provide transformational summer learning experiences to thousands of pre-kindergarten through grade eight students in Connecticut.
 Students are led through inspirational, STEAM-infused (science, technology engineering, arts and math) journeys by the residents of the fictional city of Healthyville®, including its Youth Advisory Team Leader, Lucy Somebody.
 Click here to learn more in a press release about this curriculum.